Dr Sanjay Sinha

-- Cheung C, Bernardo AS, Trotter MW, Pedersen RA, Sinha S. Generation of human vascular smooth muscle subtypes provides insight into embryological origin-dependent disease susceptibility.
-Nature Biotechnol.
-2012;30:165-73.
+- Cheung C, Bernardo AS, Trotter MW, Pedersen RA, Sinha S. Generation of human vascular SMC subtypes provides insights into embryological origin-dependent disease susceptibility.
+Nature Biotech 2012;30:165-73.
+PMCID:PMC3272383

 - Sinha S, Hoofnagle MH, Kingston PA and Owens GK.
 TGF-b1 signaling contributes to the development of SMC from embryonic stem cells.
 AJPhysiol – Cell Physiol 2004;287:C1560-C1568.
 PMID:15306544